Extraprostatic extension of prostate cancer

-Extraprostatic (extracapsular) extension of prostate cancer refers to local tumor growth beyond the fibromuscular band surrounding the prostate gland.
-It is a pathological finding important to prostate cancer staging.
+Extraprostatic (extracapsular) extension of prostate cancer refers to local tumor growth beyond the fibromuscular pseudocapsule of the prostate gland into the periprostatic soft tissues, in particular, the periprostatic fat and is an established adverse prognostic factor and of importance for prostate cancer staging and therapy.

 Though imperfect, MRI is superior to transrectal ultrasound, CT, and digital rectal examination in predicting the likelihood of extracapsular extension.